 Is that all?
 Humph!
-Then there's a good possibility that this Hugh Peters is his brother.
+Then there's a good possibility that this fellow is his brother.
 He had the same thin lips and villainous brow.

-But that's preposterous.
-Lewis had no reason to deceive me on that account.
+But that's preposterous; Lewis had no reason to deceive me on that account.

-Lewis was a damn liar on all accounts, and get that pained expression off your face!
+Lewis Pyneweck was a damn liar on all accounts!